What to feed rats

 - Avoid sugars and high-fat foods such as dairy.
 Rats like sweet and fatty food, but it can cause health problems if they eat too much of it, so only use these as treats and rewards during training.

 Rats feed mainly at dawn and dusk, and drink mostly during the night, so feed your rats twice a day - in the morning and evening.
 Remove any uneaten food, and change the amount so that they eat all of it and stay a healthy weight.

 Give your rats their food in open ceramic bowls (not metal, as this creates ultrasound noise) - this allows them to carry food and handle or eat it wherever they want.
 It's a good idea to encourage natural foraging behaviour, as rats enjoy holding and manipulating food in their paws.

-- To eat fresh faeces - it's natural behaviour helping them absorb all the nutrients/minerals they need to stay healthy.
-Stopping this could cause nutritional deficiencies/health problems.
+Remember, rats need to eat fresh faeces - it's natural behaviour that helps them absorb all the nutrients and minerals they need to stay healthy.
+Stopping this could cause nutritional deficiencies and health problems.

 Give your rats a continuous supply of fresh, clean drinking water, in bottles rather than bowls to avoid contamination.
 Give them several bottles so that all your rats can drink at the same time, as this means they won't be competing for water and means they'll still have water if one of the bottles gets blocked.

 Check their water bottles morning and evening and refill them twice a day to ensure they're never thirsty.
 Clean them regularly to stop algae and bacteria build-up, and check them everyday for blockages and leaks.